-This recipe is modeled after German Sweet Chocolate Cake, which is my favorite - so it's no wonder I enjoy making and eating this sweet-tasting bread!
+This recipe is modeled after German sweet chocolate cake, which is my favorite, so it's no wonder I enjoy making and eating this sweet-tasting bread!
 It can be made ahead, too, and stored in the freezer for convenience. —Anne Frederick, New Hartford, New York

 Featured In: Recipes Inspired by The Great British Baking Show